 I spent a weekend doing a deep dive into conversations in silver Facebook groups.
 I wanted to see what all the reasons women chose to ditch the dye were.
 I had several reasons, health, allergies, organic lifestyle, my parents both embraced their natural color, and my grandparents as well.

-I wanted to show YOU know matter what reason or reasons you have even if you think they are silly or rebellious—you are not alone.
+I wanted to show YOU no matter what reason or reasons you have, even if you think they are silly or rebellious—you are not alone.
 If you are struggling with the decision to stop coloring your gray hair; I hope this inspires you.
 These are real reasons women decided to grow gray.

 The 14 Main Reasons Women Chose to Ditch the Hair Dye: